streampipes/streampipes-docs/docs/dev-guide-static-properties.md

 ## Reference

-The methods described above to create static properties are available in the ``ProcessingElementBuilder`` and ``DataSinkBuilder`` classes and are usually used in the ``declareModel`` method of the controller class.
+The methods described below to create static properties are available in the ``ProcessingElementBuilder`` and ``DataSinkBuilder`` classes and are usually used in the ``declareModel`` method of the controller class.

 ### Mapping property